gvwilson/thirdbit/src/fiction/iffy/index.md

 You can see how things fit together."

 He straightened.
-"Gayathri knows about your olders.
+"Gayathri knows about your spatial reasoning.
-If she realizes you can already talk to the machines, there's nothing she won't do to get her hands on you."
+If she realizes you can also talk to the machines, there's nothing she won't do to get her hands on you."

 Iffy nodded.